 Frozen with snow.

-The second stanza employs a different yet equally compelling metaphor to further emphasize the consequences of losing one’s dreams.
-“Life is a barren field / Frozen with snow” evokes a sense of emptiness, desolation, and stagnation.
-A barren field is unproductive and incapable of sustaining life, symbolizing a lack of growth and potential.
-The frozen snow further emphasizes the lack of vitality and warmth, suggesting a life devoid of hope and joy.
-This image powerfully conveys that without dreams, life becomes cold, lifeless, and incapable of flourishing.
+Here, “Life is a barren field / Frozen with snow” evokes a sense of emptiness, desolation, and stagnation.
+A barren field is unproductive and incapable of sustaining life, symbolizing a lack of growth, warmth, and potential.
+The frozen snow further emphasizes this lack of vitality, suggesting a life devoid of hope, joy, and the possibility of new beginnings.
+This powerful image conveys that without dreams, life becomes cold, lifeless, and incapable of flourishing.
 The subtle repetition of “For when dreams go” reinforces the idea that it is not simply the loss of a single dream but the complete absence of dreams that leads to this desolate state.

 Imagery